Do you spend more than you need to on groceries? I know I did. And what about 2 people?

 That’s not a lot according to nationwide averages.
 However, it was a lot for us at the time.
 We were deep in debt and struggling to pay the bills.

-After making a few changes to our grocery shopping habits, I cut our bill in half.
+After making a few changes to our grocery shopping habits, like using the money-saving app Ibotta, I cut our bill in half.
 Today, I never spend more than $600 a month on groceries.

 Let’s start by sharing what the average grocery bill for two is.
 We’ll look at a variety of factors, and then we’ll share some tips for buying groceries on a budget.
 Ready?

 How Much Is the Average Grocery Bill for Two?